Troll321/unoff-payloadcms-supabase-storage-adapter/README.md

 clientCacheKey?: string;

 /**
-* Do uploads directly on the client to bypass limits on Vercel.
+* Do uploads directly on the client to bypass 4.5 mb limits on Vercel.
 You must allow CORS PUT method for the bucket to your website.
+* As for now, this still couldn't be used
 */
 clientUploads?: ClientUploadsConfig;